Components in Prosody

 Prosody supports all external components that use the XEP-0114 component protocol (practically all do).

-Example external components include Spectrum, which we recommend if you wish to bridge your Prosody server to legacy IM networks such as MSN, Yahoo, AIM and ICQ.
-You can use the documentation on the Spectrum site to further assist you.
+Example external components include Slidge, which we recommend if you wish to bridge your Prosody server to legacy messaging services such as Facebook Messenger, WhatsApp and Telegram and more.

-Definition is the same as for internal components, except no internal plugin is specified:
+In Prosody’s config, definition of external components is the same as for internal components, except no internal plugin is specified after the domain:

 Component = "mysecretcomponentpassword" component_secret